How to Prevent Back Pain While Gardening

 - Wheelbarrows and wheeled garden waste carts can make loading and unloading garden debris much easier, and enable you to transport compost or plant pots more safely.

 - Long-handled tools can make weeding, trimming, and even picking up garden waste much easier on your back, avoiding the need to stretch or bend over repeatedly.

 - You can also get support from garden kneelers as many of them are designed with special handles to assist you when getting up and down.
 Some of them convert into low stools as well which eliminates the need to crouch or bend down.

 Take Regular Breaks and Stretch

 And finally, it's important to take regular breaks if you want to avoid back pain after gardening.
 It's easy to get carried away and so immersed in tasks like weeding or trimming, that you forget to take a rest.
 Try setting a timer on your phone or watch and aim to take a break every 30 mins or so.
 Have a cup of tea or simply walk around and stretch for 5 minutes.

 And once you've finished for the day, take 10 minutes to stretch the muscles in your neck, shoulders, arms, back, and legs.
 Stretching after any strenuous physical activity is proven to help muscles recover and repair.

 Check out this video below which is a great stretching routine after any physical activity, and will help you relax at any time of the day.

-If you need any advice on gardening-related aches and pains, contact us here at The House Clinics, Bristol on 0117 942 0200
+If you need any advice on gardening-related aches and pains, contact us here at The House Clinics, or call 0117 942 0200

 We will be more than happy to help!